Blogs

 Q2: How is AI used in cybercrime?

-Cybercriminals use AI to craft realistic phishing emails, automate attacks, bypass security tools, and generate convincing fake content.
+Cybercriminals use AI to automate attacks, generate deepfakes, bypass security, and personalize phishing content.

 Q3: Why is employee training so important?